apacheignite/documentation/data-grid/page-memory.md

 [/block]
 ## Memory Regions

 The whole page memory of an individual Apache Ignite node can consist of one or many memory regions.
-A memory region is a logical expandable area that is configured with [memory policy](doc:page-memory#memory-policies).
-The regions can vary in size, eviction policies and other parameters explained in memory policy section below.
+A memory region is a logical expandable area that is configured with a [memory policy](doc:page-memory#memory-policies).
+The regions can vary in size, eviction policies and other parameters explained in the memory policy section below.

 ## Memory Chunk